hungtuchen/pytorch-dqn/README.md

 ```
 $ python main.py

-# To train the model using ram not raw images
+# To train the model using ram not raw images, helpful for testing

 $ python ram.py
 ```